ON THIS PAGE: You will learn about the different types of treatments doctors use for people with gallbladder cancer. Use the menu to see other pages.

 Therapies using medication

-The type of systemic therapy used for gallbladder cancer is chemotherapy.
+The primary type of medication used for gallbladder cancer is chemotherapy.
 This is discussed below in more detail.
-A person may receive 1 type of systemic therapy at a time or a combination of systemic therapies given at the same time.
+A person may receive 1 type of medication at a time or a combination of medications given at the same time.
 They can also be given as part of a treatment plan that includes surgery and/or radiation therapy.

 Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the cancer cells from growing, dividing, and making more cells.